-According to a new Dutch study, many women who suffer from heavy, painful periods keep their suffering to themselves.
+If you’re living with disruptive period symptoms, and aren’t sure what to do, you’re not alone!
+According to one Dutch study, many women who suffer from heavy, painful periods keep their suffering to themselves.
 Even when these symptoms affect their ability to live a normal life!

-After conducting a nationwide survey of 45,000, researchers found that 85% of the respondents experienced painful cramps during their periods.
-77% had mood disorders, and 71% experienced near crippling exhaustion.
+After surveying 45,000 women, researchers found that 85% experienced painful cramps during their periods.
+77% had mood disorders, and 71% experienced near-crippling exhaustion.
 And 33% of the respondents reported that these symptoms kept them from performing their daily activities.
-But among those 33% who had to cut back on their activities because of their periods, less than half told their doctors or family members the reason for their life changes.
+But among those 33% who cut back on activities because of their periods, less than half told their doctors or family members the reason for their life changes.

 While mild cramping isn’t unusual during your period, symptoms that affect your daily life are a problem you should talk about with your doctor.
 In fact, menstrual symptoms can indicate serious complications, like uterine fibroids, polycystic ovarian syndrome (PCOS) or endometriosis.
 If you don’t talk to your doctor about these symptoms, you may miss a diagnosis-and keep suffering for nor reason.

-At our Houston Fibroids center, we couldn’t agree more.
-We can help alleviate painful menstrual symptoms related to your fibroids: but only if you speak up!
+Remember, if you don’t talk about your period symptoms, we can’t help you find a solution.
+That’s why, at our Houston Fibroids center, we encourage women to be proactive about their health.
+With UFE, (Uterine Fibroid Embolization, a minimally invasive fibroid treatment option) we can alleviate painful period symptoms related to your fibroids.
+But only if you speak up!
 So stop keeping discomfort to yourself.
-The sooner you share your health information, the quicker we can get to work making you feel better.
+The sooner you share your health information, and make an appointment with our team of experts, the quicker we can get to work making you feel better.